Coil winding technology: Manufacturing process of concentrated windings for stator coils

 Manufacturing stator windings in a concentrated manner can be performed in various ways.
 The choice of the respective winding process is primarily based on the design and setup of the stator as well as the commercial aspects.
 Most stators are designed in a way that allows the application of different winding processes.
 The stator construction of the full-metal cut which is internally slotted constitutes the only exception.
 This construction can solely be manufactured by applying the needle-winding technique and in some rare cases the insertion technique for concentrated windings.
 Most concentrated windings are executed as double-layer windings, i.e. each tooth entails a concentrated winding and two coil phases in each slot.
-In the case of single-layer winding, the reference tooth of two adjacent tooth coils is not winded.
+In the case of single-layer winding, the reference tooth of two adjacent tooth coils is not wound.
 There is always only one phase of one coil found in the slots.

-• Inside slotted stator laminations
+Inside slotted stator laminations

 The needle-winding technique basically represents the only feasible winding process for inside slotted stator laminations.
 The stator mainly consists of a steel package, two end plates and slot insulation.
-The particular benefit of this process technology lies in the fact that the winding machine produces a completely winded assembly group when adequate electrical slot fill factors are employed.
+The particular benefit of this process technology lies in the fact that the winding machine produces a completely wound assembly group when adequate electrical slot fill factors are employed.
 If, however, the use of single teeth requires joining and interconnecting operations, all interconnecting measures of the coil sections of one phase may be executed by the winding machine for the stator laminations.
 In this case, the electric slot fill factor may amount up to 45%.
 Since manufacturing a functioning stator merely requires a small effort, the negative impact on the electric fill factor is gladly accepted.
 In order to be able to use various additional functions of the winding machine, the end plates are often designed in a way which allows e.g. the taking on of cutting terminal contacts.
 In addition, winding space restrictions and laying ducts for the connecting wires of a phase may be integrated.

 The material costs are also low due to the small number of individual components.
 In combination with the modest costs of the means of production, stator laminations constitute a practical solution.
 Three essential basic concepts frequently come to the fore when dealing with the design of stator laminations.
 Stator laminations for concentrated winding are divided into the following main groups.

-a) Paper-insulated stator laminations
+Paper-insulated stator laminations

 Insulation paper or insulation foil is usually attached to the slots of the stator package before the insulated end plates are installed.
 The insulation material, e.g. Nomex or Mylar or Kapton, is taken from the endless strip.
 It is pre-hemmed, cut to the length of the stator and inserted.
 The insulation strip must be slightly longer than the stator package to ensure complete insulation of the winding.
 Thin insulation takes up little of the slot area, which improves the fill factor of the winding.